 Health and Safety Orientation

-This basic training is designed for Ohio State program leaders and resident directors.
-The training provides an overview of protocols, processes and tools in place to support Ohio State travelers and to mitigate and manage health and safety concerns on international education, service and other group travel experiences.
-It covers common incidents and response with a focus on using resources such as Crisis24, the U.S. Department of State and Centers for Disease Control and Prevention (CDC).
+All resident directors and group program leaders must attend one health and safety orientation session annually.
+The foundational training provides an overview of protocols, processes and tools in place to support Ohio State travelers and to mitigate and manage health and safety concerns on international education, service and other group travel experiences.
+Topics include incidents and response, insurance and Crisis24 support, student physical and mental health needs and the use of key resources with a focus on using resources such as the U.S. Department of State and Centers for Disease Control and Prevention (CDC).
 The session also reviews federal compliance related to education abroad including Clery Act and Title IX.

-Health and Safety Workshops
+Health and Safety Workshops 2025-2026

 Time commitment: 1.5 hours.